ossamamehmood/Hacktoberfest/README.md

-## This Repository is Excluded from Hacktoberfest 2023
+## This Repository is Excluded from Hacktoberfest

-📢 This repository is not eligible for Hacktoberfest 2023.
+📢 This repository is not eligible for Hacktoberfest.
 If you're looking for a repository to contribute to and participate in Hacktoberfest, please check out our [new repository](https://github.com/ossamamehmood/Hacktoberfest2023) to make your contributions count!

 ### [Link to New Hacktoberfest-Eligible Repository](https://github.com/ossamamehmood/Hacktoberfest2023)